apache/maven/maven-caching-extension/src/site/markdown/CACHE.md

 Idea of Incremental Maven is to calculate key from module inputs, store outputs in cache and restore them later transparently to the standard Maven core.
 In order to calculate the key cache engine analyzes source code, build flow, plugins and their parameters.
-This allows to deterministically associate each project state with unique key and restore up-to-date(not changed) projects from cache and rebuild out-of-date(changed) ones.
+This allows to deterministically associate each project state with unique key and restore up-to-date (not changed) projects from cache and rebuild out-of-date(changed) ones.
 Restoring artifacts associated with a particular project state improves build times by avoiding re-building unnecessary modules.
-Cache does not make any interventions to actual build execution process and delegates actual build work to Maven core.
-This guarantees that build results are identical to results produced cache are equivalent for result produced by a standard Maven.
+Cache does not make any interventions to actual build execution process and fully delegates build work to Maven core.
+This ensures that artifacts produced in presence of cache are equivalent to result produced by a standard Maven build.
 To achieve accurate key calculation incremental Maven combines automatic introspection of [project object model](https://maven.apache.org/pom.html#What_is_the_POM) and allows fine-grained tuning by means of configuration file and xml attributes.
 Source code content fingerprinting is digests based which is more reliable over